gceboh/Style2Paints_V3_Turbo/README.md

 paste==2.0.3
 ```

+(Performance note: Currently I suggest you install TensorFlow through `pip` rather than `conda`.
+The reason is that, under default setting, TensorFlow installed in `pip` uses all the CPU cores, while TensorFlow installed in `conda` uses only one CPU core, which is much slower.
+The reason is unknown.)

 2. Install this unofficial patch:
 Use the patch files in the `code/` dir to replace the corresponding official files.